LoginRadius/engineering-portal/content/blog/css3-accordion/index.md

   </div>
 </div>
 ```
-That's it with the HTMl, and it should be looking like this:
+That's it with the HTML, and it should be looking like this:
 ![plain-html](plain-html.png)

 Now let's start playing with the CSS part.